pyxy-dk/python-project-template/README.md

 * Integration with [pre-commit.ci][pre-commit-ci] for auto-fixing pull requests.
 * Integration with [pyup.io](https://pyup.io) for automated dependency updates.
 * Pytest setup with [codecov.io](https://codecov.io) integration.
-* Documentation auto-generated from docstrings and published to [readthedocs.org][rtd].

 ## 👷 2: TODO